Bring It All to Me

 "Bring It All to Me" is a song performed by American R&B girl group Blaque.
 It was written by Billy Lawrence, Linda Van Horssen, Violet Ruby, Nidra Sylvers, LeShan "L.E.S."
 Lewis, and Cory Rooney for the band's self-titled debut album (1999), while production was overseen by Lewis and Rooney.
-The song is built around a sample of "I Don't Wanna Be the Last to Know" (1982) by American R&B and soul music vocal group Shalamar.
-Due to the inclusion of the sample, William Shelby and Kevin Spencer are also credited as songwriters on the song.
+The song is built around an interpolation of "I Don't Wanna Be the Last to Know" (1982) by American R&B and soul music vocal group Shalamar.
+Due to the inclusion of the interpolation, William Shelby and Kevin Spencer are also credited as songwriters on the song.

-The remix and album version of the song features JC Chasez of boy band *NSYNC but is credited to the group as a whole.
+The album version of the song features JC Chasez of boy band *NSYNC but is credited to the group as a whole.
 It was released on October 11, 1999, as Blaque's third single in the United States.
+For the singles international release, Chasez vocals were omitted and replaced with band members, Brandi Williams and Shamari DeVoe.
+This version was originally released on commercial singles only.
 A successful single for the group, "Bring It All to Me" reached number five on the US Billboard Hot 100 and topped the Rhythmic Airplay chart for six non-consecutive weeks.
 It also reached number seven on the Canadian RPM 100 Hit Tracks chart and number 16 on the New Zealand Singles Chart.
 Billboard named the song number 54 on their list of 100 Greatest Girl Group Songs of All Time.

 Background

 The song was originally intended to feature singer Usher, but his mother and manager, Jonnetta Patton, who considered Blaque too unknown at the time, opposed the idea.
 As Blaque shared a manager with boy band NSYNC and toured with the group, there were initial plans to feature band member Justin Timberlake on the track instead.
 As he was unavailable due to him filming the ABC television film Model Behavior (2000) at the time, the decision was ultimately made to feature JC Chasez.
-Although only Chasez’s voice appears on the song, the entire band is credited as a whole.
+Although only Chasez's voice appears on the song, the entire band is credited as a whole.
 A remix featuring 50 Cent was featured on the soundtrack to the teen comedy film Bring It On (2000), in which the group star in.